frankjmontero/Study-notes/JSHighlights.md

 ### **Hoisting**

 Hoisting is the process of setting up of memory space for our variables and functions.
-Before the code starts to execute, the JS engine goes thru the code and sets up blocks of memory for functions and variables.
+Before the code starts to execute, the JS engine goes thru the code and sets up blocks of memory for functions and variables (functions defined using an expression are not hoisted.).
 The values of variables are not stored but functions are stored entirely along with their definitions.
 However, for variables declared with `var` the engine assigns `undefined` as the default value; they are hoisted.
 Which means they are accessible in their enclosing scope even before they are declared:

 ```js
 function run() {